DragosTrandafir/PointHandler/README.md

 The program manages several points (class PointRepository) and allows different operations.

 All the additional documentation is provided inside the python modules.
-THE MAIN MODULE should be run in order to start the application
+From lab6 directory, console.py should be run in order to start the application.